 These guidelines provide the user with accessible resources to effectively and confidently provide early care for critically injured patients.
 They provide up-to-date information for frontline healthcare clinicians.
-The guideline has followed the AGREE methodology for guideline development and is auspiced by the Victorian State Trauma Committee.
+The guideline has followed the AGREE II methodology for guideline development and is under the auspice of the Victorian State Trauma Committee (VSTC).1

 Clinical emphasis points

 An obstetric trauma patient presents a complex scenario that requires multidisciplinary care of both the mother and unborn child.
-Minor trauma may lead to complications and require thorough investigation.
+Even minor trauma may lead to complications and require thorough investigation.

 The normal physiological changes of pregnancy affect the clinical assessment and management of obstetric trauma patients.